-Amy has worked as an executive assistant for a number of influential clients, including a former Obama administration staff member and a National Audubon Society vice president.
-Finally, as president of her local elementary school PTO, Amy has been instrumental in providing family enrichment programs and planning fundraisers to help cover the costs of extra expenses at the school, such as field trips, computers, book fairs, and much more.
+Amy has worked as an executive assistant for a number of influential leaders, including a former Obama administration staff member and a National Audubon Society vice president.
+Finally, as past president of her local elementary school PTO for a decade, Amy has been instrumental in providing family enrichment programs and planning fundraisers to help cover the costs of extra expenses at the school, such as field trips, computers, and book fairs.

 Amy holds a bachelor’s in news/editorial journalism from Ohio State University.
 She and her husband, Jacob, have three children, Sara, Mason, and Max.

 Why I do this work: As an involved member of our school community, I understand that parents cannot be the only ones advocating for change for their children’s schools.
 I have seen firsthand how rural schools struggle to provide more than just the bare minimum for their students, and I believe that a quality education shouldn’t be assigned to you based on your ZIP code.